rapidsai/docs/resources/reproducing-ci.md

 Then CI jobs can run and the fixed build artifacts will be made available for the test job to download and use.

-To attempt a complete build and test workflow locally, you could manually update any instances of `CPP_CHANNEL` and `PYTHON_CHANNEL` that use `rapids-download-conda-from-s3` (e.g. [1](https://github.com/rapidsai/cuml/blob/dc38afc584154ebe7332d43f69e3913492f7a273/ci/build_python.sh#L14),[2](https://github.com/rapidsai/cuml/blob/dc38afc584154ebe7332d43f69e3913492f7a273/ci/test_python_common.sh#L22-L23)) with the value of the `RAPIDS_CONDA_BLD_OUTPUT_DIR` environment variable that is [set in our CI images](https://github.com/rapidsai/ci-imgs/blob/d048ffa6bfd672fa72f31aeb7cc5cf2363aff6d9/Dockerfile#L105).
+To attempt a complete build and test workflow locally, you can manually update any instances of `CPP_CHANNEL` and `PYTHON_CHANNEL` that use `rapids-download-conda-from-s3` (e.g. [1](https://github.com/rapidsai/cuml/blob/dc38afc584154ebe7332d43f69e3913492f7a273/ci/build_python.sh#L14),[2](https://github.com/rapidsai/cuml/blob/dc38afc584154ebe7332d43f69e3913492f7a273/ci/test_python_common.sh#L22-L23)) with the value of the `RAPIDS_CONDA_BLD_OUTPUT_DIR` environment variable that is [set in our CI images](https://github.com/rapidsai/ci-imgs/blob/d048ffa6bfd672fa72f31aeb7cc5cf2363aff6d9/Dockerfile#L105).

 This value is used to set the `output_folder` of the `.condarc` file used in our CI images (see [docs](https://conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#specify-conda-build-build-folder-conda-build-3-16-3-output-folder)).
 Therefore, any locally built packages will end up in this directory.